 Medieval Squires would practice wrestling and grapple and take part in mock sword fights using wooden, whalebone swords called batons to hone their swordsmanship and improve their fitness.

 Small round Buckler-style shields made from wood or metal were used in mock fights to learn how to defend against sword attacks.

 Medieval Squires had to learn the code of chivalry that applied to all squires hoping to become a knight.

-After years of intensive training under the wing of an established knight it would finally be time for the medieval squire to make the transition to becoming a fully-fledged knight.
+After years of intensive training under the wing of an established knight, it would finally be time for the medieval squire to make the transition to becoming a fully-fledged knight.
 This would usually be around 21 years of age.

 In preparation for the special dubbing ceremony the following day, squires would spend the night before the ceremony in prayer asking for guidance in their new role as a knight.

-A knight or even a king could perform the dubbing ritual but often the squire’s proud father that would perform this duty.
+The dubbing ceremony was a big event often followed by feasting and dancing, sometimes tournaments took place afterward.
+A knight or even a king could perform the dubbing ritual but often the squire’s proud father would perform this duty.

 The squire dressed in a white robe would kneel down and have both his shoulders tapped with a sword, usually by his father as other nobles watched.

 A squire was given a sword and spurs for his achievement and the new status of a knight.

 At the end of the dubbing ceremony, a knight’s father would say the following or similar words: